aframevr/aframe/docs/introduction/interactions-and-controllers.md

 The 3DoF controller components provide rotational tracking, a default model matching the real-life hardware, and events to abstract the button mappings.
-The controllers for Google Daydream and Samsung GearVR have 3DoF, and both support only one controller for one hand.
+The controllers for Google Daydream, Samsung GearVR and Oculus Go have 3DoF, and both support only one controller for one hand.

 [daydreamcomponent]: ../components/daydream-controls.md